 Intuit priced this business with rates of 1.60% QUAL, 2.60% MQUAL and 3.60% NQUAL.
 Total Visa processing volume for this month was $31,550.03, but Intuit only considered $2,735.02 as QUAL.
 Intuit downgraded a whopping 90% of gross Visa sales volume to the NQUAL pricing tier!

 We checked every conceivable reason for such excessive downgrades such as card type, software issues, delayed batching and more.
 We later found that Intuit was simply downgrading virtually every type of transaction except those involving a swiped debit or core (non-reward) consumer card.
+Effectively, Intuit overcharged this business on a full 90% of its Visa card transactions.

 Intuit Excessive Downgrades: Example #2